Nayhomi25/alx-low_level_programming/0x00-hello_world/README.md

 ### 2-assembler: This script generates assembly line code of a C code

 ### 3-name: This script compiles a C file and creates an executable file named cisfun

+### 4-puts.c: A C program that prints to the output follwed by a newline